• Skip to primary navigation

 Ingredients and substitutions

-Fresh or frozen and thawed raspberries can be used to make freezer jam.
-If using frozen, thawed raspberries, you can also include any juices that are released from your berries.
+• Raspberries - Fresh or frozen (thawed beforehand) raspberries can be used to make freezer jam.
+If using frozen, thawed raspberries, include any juices that are released from your berries while thawing.

-Granulated sugar can be substituted with brown sugar.
-I haven't tried this recipe with any sugar substitutes, but it may affect how long your jam stays fresh (sugar helps preserve your jam for longer).
+• Granulated sugar - Can be substituted with brown sugar.
+I haven't tried this recipe with sugar substitutes, but they can affect how long your jam stays fresh (sugar helps preserve your jam longer in the refrigerator).

 Making raspberry jam in a saucepan.